morganholly/tilesplit/README.md

 # tilesplit
 CLI tilesheet splitter in Py3

-usage: `python3 tilesplit.py tilesheet.png 16 tilesheet.txt`
+#### usage: `python3 tilesplit.py tilesheet.png 16 tilesheet.txt`

-Exported tiles are placed in a folder with the same name as the original directory.
-It uses `pathlib` and should work on Windows.
-Tested on Mac.
-Having someone test it on Windows would be greatly appreciated.
+ * takes in a tilesheet, the tile size, and the naming file
+ * exports named tiles in a dir with the name of the tilesheet, in the same dir as the tilesheet

+#### usage: `python3 tilesplit.py tilesheet.png 16`
+ * takes in a tilesheet and the tile size
+ * exports ***un***named tiles in the same location the above command would
+ * exported files are named tile_x_y.png where x and y are the tile coordinate

+#### usage `python3 tilesplit.py tilesheet.tsn`
+ * takes in a tsn file
+ * the tsn file must declare the image path (relative or absolute) and the tile size
+ * exports files the same way the first option does

+Files exported using the first or third way that were not given a name get a default name in the same format as files exported with the second way.

+*tilesplit* uses Pathlib and has been used on Windows, but all testing is done on macOS.
+Additional testing on Windows as well as initial testing on Linuxes and even just on more devices would be appreciated.
+Please make an issue if you run into any problems running or otherwise using *tilesplit*

 ![](image.png)